BeAPI/bea-media-analytics/README.md

 # Installation

-At plugin activation, a single will be added in order to index your contents.
-It generally takes 10-15 min to begin.
+At plugin activation, a single event will be added in order to index your contents.
+It generally takes 10-15 min to do so.

-At plugin deactivation, all blog's data are **deleted** to ensure to not weighing the DB and clean reindexation if reactivated.
+At plugin deactivation, all blog's data are **deleted** to ensure not to weighing the DB and also for further reactivation.

 ## WordPress